mainmatter/mainmatter.com/_workshops/effective-git/description.md

 ---
 title: Effective Git
-label: Remote workshop with Chris Manson and Marco Otte-Witte
+label: Remote workshop with Chris <!--break-->Manson and Marco Otte-Witte
 description:
   Git is at the center of modern pull request-based development workflows.
   Mastering it makes teams more productive and developers' jobs more enjoyable.